Social Work Practicum

 Through the Social Work Practicum, students work within a group of multidisciplinary trainees at the Counseling Center and receive supervised training in a clinical APA-accredited setting.
 Primary supervision is under the Center’s licensed clinical social worker and involves:

-- Direct service with individual, group and couples counseling, as well as intake, crisis intervention, and case management with students utilizing psychiatric services at the Center;
+- Direct service with individual, group and couples counseling, as well as intake, and crisis intervention;

 - Outreach opportunities for prevention and early intervention efforts with a focus on holistic health promotion;